Office for Mac Templates

 Say you've already adjusted your Word document to fit the design; what do you do when you want to keep your formatting to use again?

 You can use your document to create a template you can use again.
-From the File menu, there's an option labeled ‘Save as Template.’
+The File menu has an option labeled ‘Save as Template.’
 Click that, and simply enter your template name and the location you want it saved to.

 Tailor templates to your project